lmarsbrown/STRIPS/README.md

 ### Debugging And Optimization

-Once you have implemented STRIPS it is sometimes nessisary to fix bugs and optimize your program to get it to run efficiently.
+Once you have implemented STRIPS it is sometimes necessary to fix bugs and optimize your program to get it to run efficiently.

 #### Benchmark Function

 One function that the STRIPS instance has is the benchmark function.
-This function runs aStarSearch a spesified number of times and then reports back various statisics in the form of a object and optionally logs those statisics to the console.
-These are the statisics that are returned:
+This function runs aStarSearch a specified number of times and then reports back various statistics in the form of a object and optionally logs those statistics to the console.
+These are the statistics that are returned:

 <table>
 <tr>